 Marking your Grid

-There are all types of washable fabric markers available you can use, but honestly, I just use a regular pencil.
-BUT I can do this because I have a steam cleaner.
-When I am finished stitching my projects I put them in a tub of cold water and dish soap (Dawn usually).
-Afterwards, I let them air dry, then I use my steam cleaner to get any leftover pencil marks or stains.
-This method has not failed me yet, but I will warn you I have heard of other cross-stitchers not being able to get pencil grids out.
+There are all types of washable fabric markers available you can use and they are my favourite way to go.
+I used to use a regular pencil, but I had to use my steam cleaner to get it out and it was too tedious.
+With the washable fabric markers, when I am finished stitching my projects I put them in a tub of cold water and dish soap (Dawn usually).
+Afterwards, I let them air dry.
 I would suggest you test out your washable fabric marker or pencil on a small piece of fabric before gridding your entire project.